AseptSoft Core Documentation

 ⚡ One-click intermittent toggling

-The full Override Fluid Map command is powerful, but for the most common workflow ("look at the drawing, click the few entities that should pulse, done") there's a faster route.
+The full Override Fluid Map command is powerful, but for the most common workflow ("look at the drawing, click the few entities that should pulse in this phase, done") there's a faster route.

-The Toggle Intermittent ribbon button (and the ASEPTSOFTToggleIntermittent command) drops you straight into a single-step toggle loop — every pick flips the picked entity's intermittent state.
-The same gray dim, the same amber highlights, the same live count on the prompt:
+The Toggle Intermittent ribbon button (and the ASEPTSOFTToggleIntermittent command) drops you straight into a single-step toggle loop — every pick flips the picked entity's intermittent state for the active phase.
+The same gray dim, the same amber highlights, and a live count that names the active phase and how many entities are intermittent in it:

 Keyword